 Please.
 Just do some magic.
 Make his body work again.
 If you could just surprise him.
 That’s all I ask.

 Also, bless every person who feels unloved.
 Bless each soul who feels alone.
 Bless the ones who feel overlooked.
-And make the Atlanta Braves not suck this year.
+And thank you that the Atlanta Braves don’t suck this year.

 Baseball, God.
 That’s what I’m getting at.
 You know how much it meant to me over the years.
-After my father died, it’s one of the things that kept me going.
+After my father died, baseball is one of the things that kept me going.